313. Moe Baby Blues

 – I like the salesman referring to the cigarette lighter as the car’s “dash hole.”

-– Homer’s car chock full of appliances really goes too far; it’s not even absurdist funny, it’s just dumb.
+– Homer’s car chock full of appliances really goes too far.
+It’s not even absurdist funny, it’s just dumb.
 He comments to that effect himself (“Even think this is crazy,”) though he still continues to drive after that anyway.

 – Ruthless, heartless bureaucrat Mr. Burns stands at the door of the plant, ready to congratulate the first employee to clock in.
 Then he proceeds to attempt to “walk” and falls down on his face like a pathetic old man.
 Everything I loved about old Burns is pretty much dead at this point.